Chef Matt Welsch

 “And I would love to do over the counter sauces and foods, expand into multiple concepts and locations, work on a cookbook.
 I have tons of ideas!
 It’s just a matter of finding the resources to pull everything off.
 In the meantime, I’m doing a Vagabond Kitchen dinner series and partnering with other cooks across the state to do some events there.
 It’s fun and gets the name out, and ultimately, it’s all about making connections with people.”

 And finally, when you’re not in the kitchen, what do you do for fun?

 “I do love riding, and I love spending time with my family.
 Becoming a father has been the most rewarding and exciting adventure ever.
 Beyond that, I love being outside.
 I used to devour books.
 And I still have a dedication to stories.
-I enjoy reading them, listening to them, or participating in them – whether through how I live my life or joining others in story-based games like Dungeons & Dragons.
-A year ago I began training and amateur boxing, and that has helped me get into the shape I’m going to need to be to keep up with my family.
+I enjoy reading them, listening to them, or participating in them.
+Whether through how I live my life or joining others in story-based games like Dungeons & Dragons.
+A year ago I began training in amateur boxing, and that has helped me get into the shape I’m going to need to be to keep up with my family.
 I’ve never been one to be bored!”

 Learn more about Chef Matt and Vagabond Kitchen >>

 Join Chef Matt at Root to Table’s “Grilling and Chilling” at the Bavarian Inn – July 18th >>